eduardz1/Master-Thesis/chapters/theory.typ

     ```,
   ),
   caption: [Comparison of the `do concurrent` construct with OpenMP and OpenACC directives.],
-)
+) <directives-vs-dc>

-==== Coarrays
+=== Coarrays

 // TODO: if possible, benchmark the differnce, pherhaps the perfomance has improved in the years

 In @HPC a common paradigm is @SPMD, where computation can be distributed across multiple processes, often residing in multiple nodes.
 Although other standards exist, such as @NCCL, the de facto standard for distributed memory parallelism is @MPI.

 Fortran Coarrays where introduced at first as extension to the Fortran standard in the Cray compiler and later standardized in Fortran 2008.
 They provide a native mean for @SPMD programming in Fortran. #cite(<x-MPIvsCoarrays>, form: "prose") compare the performance of Coarrays with @MPI and found consistent and significant lower performance compared to @MPI.
-For this reason, I have decided not to focus on Coarrays in my work.
+For this reason, I have decided not to focus on Coarrays in this work.

-== Parallelism Tools

-=== CUDA

-The CUDA Toolkit provides compilers, libraries and tools for developing applications that run on NVIDIA @GPU:short:pl.
-While writing cross-platform code is one of great interest to the team where I am working in, focusing on NVIDIA @GPU:short:pl was a good starting point.

-=== MPI
-==== Plafrim
-=== OpenMP <openmp>
-=== OpenACC <openacc>

 == Profiling